How Can We Help?

 We hear a lot about becoming more creative and innovative at work.
-Unfortunately, many short fall of becoming creative and innovative and there is a good reason why.
+Unfortunately, many shortfalls of becoming creative and innovative, and there is a good reason why.

 According to Professor Teresa Amabile, there are three components of creativity: expertise, creative-thinking skills, and motivation.
 Motivation can be translated to anything that has a goal.
-Now, let’s explore how the goal and motivation influence the brain.
+Now, let’s explore how goals and motivation influence the brain.

 When you suddenly find an answer to a solution at the most unlikely place and time, it’s usually attributed to the brain’s goal-driven nature.
 To harness this power, you must discipline yourself to come up with and communicate a clear goal before undertaking any kind of work.

-What made it possible for Edison to overcome experiencing more than 9,000 failures before discovering electric light burb?
-It was his self-created image of a emotion-stirring success: eternal light that will not turn off without gas, a magnificent world that is always lighted and the changes it will bring because of it.
-It was this image of end goal that enabled him to persist and succeed.
+What made it possible for Edison to overcome experiencing more than 9,000 failures before discovering the electric light bulb?
+It was his self-created image of an emotion-stirring success: eternal light that will not turn off without gas, a magnificent world that is always lighted, and the changes it will bring because of it.
+It was this image of the end goal that enabled him to persist and succeed.

 Divergent and Convergent Rhythm